skylawson/skylawson/README.md

 - 👋 Hi, I’m @skylawson
 - 👀 I’m interested in combining by background in technology and finance to find innovative business solutions
-- 🌱 I’m currently learning data analytics
+- 🌱 I’m currently learning financial modeling and data analytics
 - 📫 How to reach me skylermlawson@gmail.com

 <!---